serhiiur/FastAPI-Sandbox/README.md

 * Every time an HTTP request arrives at an endpoint defined with normal `def`, a new thread will be spawned (or an idle thread will be used, if available).
 So you might need to adjust the maximum number of threads in that threadpool.

-* You should always aim at using asynchronous code (i.e., using async/await), wherever is possible, as async code runs directly in the event loop which runs in a single thread (in this case, the main thread).
+* You should always aim at using asynchronous code wherever possible, as async code runs directly in the event loop which runs in a single thread (in this case, the main thread).

 * In order to run an endpoint or a function described above in a separate thread and await it, FastAPI uses Starlette's asynchronous [run_in_threadpool()](https://github.com/encode/starlette/blob/b8ea367b4304a98653ec8ce9c794ad0ba6dcaf4b/starlette/concurrency.py#L35) function, which, under the hood, calls `anyio.to_thread.run_sync()`.

 * The default number of worker threads of that external threadpool is 40 and can be adjusted as required.
 [See](https://stackoverflow.com/a/77941425/17865804).

 * When using a web browser to call the same endpoint for the second (third, and so on) time, please remember to do that from a tab that is isolated from the browser's main session; otherwise, succeeding requests (i.e., coming after the first one) might be blocked by the browser (i.e., on client side), as the browser might be waiting for a response to the previous request from the server, before sending the next request.
-This is a common behaviour for the Chrome web browser at least, due to waiting to see the result of a request and check if the result can be cached, before requesting the same resource again (Also, note that every browser has a specific limit for parallel connections to a given hostname).
+This is a common behavior for the Chrome web browser at least, due to waiting to see the result of a request and check if the result can be cached, before requesting the same resource again (Also, note that every browser has a specific limit for parallel connections to a given hostname).

 * Use more server workers to take advantage of multi-core CPUs, in order to run multiple processes in parallel and be able to serve more requests.
 For example, uvicorn main:app --workers 4.
 When using 1 worker, only one process is run.
 When using multiple workers, this will spawn multiple processes (all single threaded).
 Each process has a separate GIL, as well as its own event loop, which runs in the main thread of each process and executes all tasks in its thread.
 That means, there is only one thread that can take a lock on the interpreter of each process; unless, of course, you employ additional threads, either outside or inside the event loop, e.g., when using run_in_threadpool, a custom ThreadPoolExecutor